myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-23T07:15:27.966Z
+>
+> I use SQL a lot for big data analysis in my work and completely agree.
+I even find beauty in this calculation result.

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-23T06:13:20.236Z
 >
 > Thank you, I fixed as follows :)